 i Ranking of claims and security

-Under German law, all claims, whether secured or unsecured, have the same ranking unless subordinated by contract or statute.
-The most common method of ranking is a contractual subordination by way of a subordination or intercreditor agreement between the various creditor classes and the borrowers.
+Under German law, all claims, whether secured or unsecured, have the same ranking unless subordinated by contract or law.
+The most common method of ranking is a contractual subordination by way of a subordination or intercreditor agreement between the various creditor classes and the respective borrowers.
 Structural subordination is also employed specifically in larger volume deals with multilayer financing structures.
 Contractual and structural subordination are often combined.
 Documentation is typically based on LMA standards with shorter versions for lower mid-cap deals.

 ii Impact of the German insolvency regime on secured creditors